EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 - `BARMAN_STATUS`: status of the backup
 - `BARMAN_VERSION`: version of Barman

+### Backup delete scripts

+Version **2.4** introduces pre and post backup delete scripts.

+As previous scripts, bakup delete scripts can be configured within global configuration options, and it is possible to override them on a per server
+basis:

+- `pre_delete_script`: _hook script_ launched _before_ the deletion
+  of a backup, only once, with no check on the exit code
+- `pre_delete_retry_script`: _retry hook script_ executed _before_
+  the deletion of a backup, repeatedly until success or abort
+- `post_delete_retry_script`: _retry hook script_ executed _after_
+  the deletion of a backup, repeatedly until success or abort
+- `post_delete_script`: _hook script_ launched _after_ the deletion
+  of a backup, only once, with no check on the exit code

+The script is executed through a shell and can return any exit code.
+Only in case of a _retry_ script, Barman checks the return code (see the upper section).

+Delete scripts uses the same environmental variables of a backup script,
+plus:

+- `BARMAN_NEXT_ID`: ID of the next backup (if present)

 ### WAL archive scripts

 Similar to backup scripts, archive scripts can be configured with